Hi, I’m Dennis, former callsign KF6UJS. I am a Senior Manager of Software Engineering by day, and a QSOer/tinkerer by night.

 My passion for ham radio was reignited by this emergency preparedness drive within me, and has since led to so many other amazing tangents.

-I’ve only recently discovered things like digital HF modes, traditional DX’ing, the Brandmeister network, antenna construction (dipoles, loops, and portable hamstick setups), and self-sufficient power operation.
+I’ve discovered things like digital HF modes, traditional DX’ing, the Brandmeister network and D-Star hotspots, antenna construction (dipoles, loops, and portable hamstick setups), and self-sufficient power operation.

 I hope one day to understand and experiment with satellite and ATV as well, but that just seems a way off pipe dream requiring extensive hardware and not much utility.